 - Poisonous Plants: These 11 Common Varieties May Pose a Health Risk to Children and Pets

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Product photos via Amazon, Burpee, Eden Brothers, Hirt’s Houseplants, Hirt’s Gardens, Kauai Gardens, Live Trends Design, Nature Hills, Plants by Post, Predatory Plants, and Tezula Plants.
+Product photos via Amazon, Burpee, Eden Brothers, Hirt’s Houseplants, Hirt’s Gardens, Kauai Gardens, Live Trends Design, Nature Hills, Plants by Post, Predatory Plants, Succulent Gardens, and Tezula Plants.
 Originally published December 18, 2019.
-Last updated: January 7, 2020 at 20:16 pm.
+Last updated May 22, 2020.
 Uncredited photos: Shutterstock.
 With additional writing and editing by Clare Groom and Allison Sidhu.

 About Kristina Hicks-Hamblin